HiDiHlabs/ssam-lite/docs/source/usage.rst

 mRNA Coordinates
     This file needs to be of the form gene, x-coordinate, y-coordinate.
     The name of the headers are irrelevant, however their order needs to be kept.
-    Negative coordinates are possible and the units do not matter.
-However, their magnitude might have an influence on proper parameter values later on.
+    Negative coordinates are possible and the units are irrelevant, however, their magnitude might have an influence on proper parameter values later on.

     +----------+-----------+-----------+